 First of all, it’s so important that you have a blog for your business.
 This is where you can post content once a week (or, more than once) that can inform your readers on subjects that are relevant to your services.
 Blog posts are typically a 5-minute-or-so read, and they can also help you promote new products or services.

-For example, we have a brand new content creation service, where we can help you effectively talk to your Buyer’s Persona. *wink*
+For example, we provide Digital Marketing & Growth Strategies, where we can help you effectively communicate to your Buyer’s Personas.

 4. Do Research